There are two distinct types of applications used for authorizing access to a data source;

 Openbridge Apps

-An Openbridge app reflects an application that we have established at the upstream data source.
-Typically this involved the creation, configuration, management, and monitoring of the application.
-Part of that process also includes verification and certification which often will grant an Openbridge app;
+An Openbridge app reflects an application we established at the upstream data source.
+Typically this involved the application's creation, configuration, management, and monitoring.
+Part of that process also includes verification and certification, which often will grant an Openbridge app;

 Increased throughput (i.e., increasing the volume of API calls)